Trump paid just $750 in federal income tax in 2016 – NY Times

 It also suggested that his financial condition in 2015 lent “some credence to the notion that his long-shot campaign was at least in part a gambit to reanimate the marketability of his name.”

-A 2019 investigation by the Times of Mr Trump’s tax returns it managed to get hold of dating from 1985 to 1994 showed the president lost more money than almost any other individual U.S. taxpayer in many years.
+A 2019 investigation by the Times of Trump tax returns it managed to get hold of dating from 1985 to 1994 showed the president lost more money than almost any other individual US taxpayer in many years.

-In Sunday’s report, the Times said he was “a businessman-president in a tightening financial vice,” with $300 million worth of debt for which he is personally responsible coming due within the next four years.
+In Sunday’s report, the Times said he was “a businessman-president in a tightening financial vise,” with 300 million dollars worth of debt for which he is personally responsible coming due within the next four years.

 It said he was increasingly dependent on income from businesses such as his Mar-a-Lago club in Florida, that put him in direct, or potential, conflicts of interest with his job as president.